 Patients from Mississippi and surrounding states are admitted to Children's Rehabilitation Services (CRS) for either physical or medical rehabilitation.
 A physician, school, parent or other health care professional or agency can make referrals.

-Diagnostic categories at the Children's Rehabilitation Services include, but are not limited to: trauma (traumatic brain, spinal cord or orthopedic injuries), cerebral palsy, myelomeningocele, developmental delay, and neuromuscular diseases.
-Specific reasons for admissions are:
+Diagnostic categories at the Children's Rehabilitation Services include, but are not limited to: trauma (traumatic brain injury, spinal cord or orthopedic injuries), cerebral palsy, myelomeningocele, developmental delay, and neuromuscular diseases.

-Patients admitted for physical rehabilitation receive a minimum of three hours of intervention per day.
-This includes physical, occupational, recreational and speech therapies as well as educational instruction.
+Patients admitted for physical rehabilitation receive a minimum of fifteen hours of therapy per week.
+Patients must be able to tolerate and participate in a minimum of three hours of intervention per day in order to benefit from inpatient rehabilitation stay.
+This includes physical, occupational, speech therapies, child life and educational instruction.

 While the center is not a long-term or residential facility, it offers intensive periods of therapy with referrals to local services and detailed instruction to families for the continuation of therapy programs outside the hospital setting.

-The length of a stay depends on a patient's condition, the specific reason for admission and the progress toward therapeutic goals with both the patient and the family.
+The length of a stay depends on a patient's condition, the specific reason for admission and the progress toward therapeutic goals which are developed by the multidisciplinary team with collaboration of both the patient and the family.
 Staff conferences are conducted after the first week of treatment and evaluation.
-After the initial conference, all disciplines involved in caring for the patient meet every week to plan future treatment for the patient.
+After the initial conference, all disciplines involved in caring for the patient meet every week to review progress and plan future treatment for the patient.

-To refer a patient to the Children's Rehabilitation Services or to obtain information, contact the CRS medical director at (601) 984-2940.
+To refer a patient to the Children's Rehabilitation Services or to obtain information, contact Tara Husband, Assistant Director of Pediatric Rehabilitation Services, at (601) 984-2922.